bGraphic/a2-radius-child/readme.md

 # A2 Radius Child Theme

-Radius is a Wordpress theme, and this is a child theme depending on it created for the company A2.
+Radius is a Wordpress theme, and this is a child theme depending on it.
+The child theme is created for the company A2.

 ## Installation
-Make sure you have both [the Radius theme](https://array.is/themes/radius-wordpress-theme/) and this theme in you Wordpress themes folder.
+Make sure you have both [the Radius theme](https://array.is/themes/radius-wordpress-theme/) and this theme in your Wordpress themes folder.

 ## Development
 * We do all the work in feature branches.